-Today's electricians are working with cutting edge technology such as programmable logic controls (PLCs), sophisticated fire alarm systems, robotics, and assisting in setting up "smart house" systems.
+Today's electricians work with cutting edge technology such as programmable logic controls (PLCs), sophisticated fire alarm systems, robotics, and assisting in setting up "smart house" systems.
 Electricians provide homeowners, businesses and industries with the means to access electricity, while ensuring people's safety and providing a higher quality of life.

-In Fleming's Electrician -- Construction and Maintenance Apprenticeship program, you'll develop trade related skills including:
+In Fleming's Electrician -- Construction and Maintenance 309A Apprenticeship program, you will develop trade related skills including:

 Success as an electrician starts with your interest in how things work, and learning how you can provide customers with safe, helpful means to access power and electricity.
 Besides this key interest, it is helpful if you have, or are willing to develop the following:

-We'll help you to graduate as a fullly qualified, competent electrician--and prepare you for trade exams.
+We'll help you to graduate as a fully qualified, competent electrician--and prepare you for trade exams.

-As an electrician working for an industrial or institutional company, you will probably have your hours and duties laid out for you.
-And there's a real sense of job security in this type of position.
+As an electrician working for an industrial or institutional company, you will likely have your hours and duties laid out for you with the benefit of job security in this type of position.
 If you choose to work independently, or as part of a group providing electrical or related services, you will be able to decide which projects you want to pursue, when you want to work and set your own pace.
-Regardless of your choice, there are plenty of opportunities.
-If you are willing to relocate to travel for work, your opportunities will be even greater.
+Regardless of your choice, there are many opportunities.
+If you are willing to relocate to travel for work, your opportunities are even greater.

 OSSD or equivalent is required to be considered for this apprenticeship.

 Internet Connection: 2.5 Mbps Download and 3.0 Mbps Upload (minimum)